hotwax/oms-documentation/Soft Allocation Journey.md

 In addition to the eligibility assessment process:

-a. **Multiple Zip Code Exploration:** The application enables customers to explore multiple zip codes directly on the product detail page and mini cart to check same-day delivery eligibility in various locations.
+a. **Multiple Zip Code Exploration:** The application enables customers to explore multiple zip codes directly on the product detail page and mini cart to check same-day delivery eligibility in various locations by submitting their cart against multiple times with different destination zip codes.

 b. **Real-time Status Updates:** Customers can view the same-day delivery status not only on the product detail page but also in the cart details and the "mini cart" interface, ensuring consistent and real-time visibility of delivery options.

-c. **Mixed Cart Handling:** If a customer's cart contains both Delivery and Buy Online, Pick Up In Store (BOPIS) items, the system performs a soft allocation for all order items in the cart irrespective of shipping method.
+c. **Mixed Cart Handling:** If a customer's cart contains both Delivery and Buy Online, Pick Up In Store (BOPIS) items, it is suggested that the client side script submit all items for soft allocation irrespective of shipping method to provide a simple experience for the customer.

 These additional features enhance the customer experience, providing flexibility and transparency in the delivery process.